sayande717/practice/README.md

 37.js - Multi-line strings in ES6.
 38.js - Using Array functions & Arrow functions to filter out the even and odd numbers in an array.
 39.js <-> data.json - Fetch API and Promise object
+[JavaScript ES6]
+40.js - Create an object, change the value of 1 of it's members.
+41.js - 'this' keyword in JavaScript.
+42.js - bind() method in JavaScript.

 [./bot]
 > Discord